 Does the lockdown present an opportunity to quit drinking and smoking, or to detoxify?
 How does the lockdown hit some populations with substance use disorders (SUDs)?
 How do these people cope with the non-availability of their “wanted items” during this time?
 How has the lockdown affected and impacted the drinking, smoking, and drug use of people and what consequences it has had on these public health issues?

-The lockdown is likely to push up the prices further and so an addict may try criminal means to get that additional money.
-Thirdly, for those addicts who fail to get the drugs, there will be severe withdrawal and since treatment facilities may not be easily accessible, the user will suffer complications which again can, in some cases, cause death or push one to commit suicide.
+The lockdown is likely to push up the prices further, and so an addict may try criminal means to get that additional money.
+Thirdly, for those addicts who fail to get the drugs, there will be severe withdrawal.
+Since treatment facilities may not be easily accessible, the user will suffer complications which again can, in some cases, cause death or push one to commit suicide.

-While there is no doubt that fighting the coronavirus pandemic must be top priority, experts say that the lockdown’s effect on addicts should be given due attention so that issues concerning them get addressed too in due course.
-Most existing facilities are located in the metros or big cities while addiction rates are much higher in villages and smaller towns where there are no facilities to treat addicts.
+While there is no doubt that fighting the coronavirus pandemic must be the top priority, experts say that the lockdown’s effect on addicts should be given due attention so that issues concerning them get addressed too in due course.
+Most existing facilities are located in the metros or big cities, while addiction rates are much higher in villages and smaller towns where there are no facilities to treat addicts.
+But if you need quick assistance without leaving the house, you may try BetterHelp.
+They do not specialize in addiction, but talking to a licensed psychologist about your problems may be a start.